mzhang00/MKS22X-FinalProject/README.md

 Derek Lao:
 * Using law of cosines, calculated the magnitude of the vector difference of bullet velocity and player velocity by using the angle between the player velocity and the displacement velocity between the player and the bullet.
 Then using law of cosines, calculated the angle between the bulletplayer velocity difference vector, and the bullet velocity vector.
 Then fire the bullet.
 Took me an hour to code, seems to only work when player travels clockwise.
 * It seems when the player travels counterclockwise, the angle of leading needs to be negative.
 Added boolean check for player traveling counterclockwise, and if that boolean is fulfilled, the bullet will lead in the opposite angle direction.
+* Sometimes that boolean would fail.
+Added a failproof boolean by using angles to check for player moving counterclockwise
+* Keybound gameMenu to space bar
+* Added option to return to main menu after person has died
+* Added option to continue game or start new game from main menu
+* Added energy text to gameMenu, removed option to return to main menu from gameMenu
+* Added gamePaused, press p to pause game, press p to unpause or click the button to unpause, and added option to return to main menu from pause screen

 June 1st 2019:
 =======================================================================================